santiagofdezg/linux-extend-screen/README.md

 ## ADB Support

 You can connect an Android device to the computer with an USB cable to have access to the VNC server.
 It is done through the ADB platform.
+According to [this link](https://stackoverflow.com/questions/31525431/getting-error-closed-twice-on-adb-reverse), adb reverse was introduced in Android 5.0 onwards, so, to use this feature, your android tablet can not be 'that old'.

 First, you need to install the proper tools:
 ```